louispotok/louispotok-dot-com/notes.md

 TODO:
+* make it faster - pagespeed 78 :-(
 * Write excerpts for every post and show them (using `summary`).
 * Better pagelist on about page and "quality" tags for "best posts" on home.
 * replace "wp-content" -- how much?